PLAY

 Optimization

-Prioritize iron-rich foods: Consumption of iron has been shown to increase serum ferritin concentrations. (source, source) Ferritin stores iron, so increased intake of iron increases ferritin levels in the body. (source, source) Recommendation: Consume at least two servings of iron-rich foods weekly.
+Prioritize iron-rich foods: Consumption of iron has been shown to increase serum ferritin concentrations. (source, source, source) Ferritin stores iron, so increased intake of iron increases ferritin levels in the body. (source, source)

 One serving examples: Liver (3 oz), Oysters (3 oz), Lentils (1 cup), Pumpkin Seeds (1 oz)

-Supplement with iron: Iron supplementation has been shown to increase serum ferritin concentrations. (source, source) Ferritin stores iron, so increased intake of iron increases ferritin levels in the body. (source) Recommendation: Supplement with at least 9 mg of elemental iron daily.
+Supplement with iron: Iron supplementation has been shown to increase serum ferritin concentrations. (source, source, source) Ferritin stores iron, so increased intake of iron increases ferritin levels in the body. (source)

 High serum ferritin levels can often stem from physiological factors related to iron metabolism and storage, which are primarily regulated by the liver.
 Nutritionally, excessive intake of iron-rich foods or supplementation can contribute to elevated ferritin levels. (source, source)